 Maximum Time Frame.
 Financial aid recipients must complete their program of study without having attempted more than 150 percent of the credit hours required to complete their curriculum.
-This provides up to 189 attempted semester hours for student financial aid recipients to complete a 126 semester hour program.

 Students who change majors or degree programs should do so early in their academic career so as not to jeopardize eligibility for student financial aid.
 Students can risk exceeding 150% maximum allowable number of attempted semester hours before obtaining a degree.
 Students taking an excessive number of elective courses may have their financial aid revoked as these do not contribute to making satisfactory progress toward earning a degree.